-18.03 Health Insurance
+1.18.03 Health Insurance

-The Board shall provide health insurance to eligible employees.
+Eligible employees shall be provided health insurance.
 The insurance carrier(s), program(s), and coverage(s) will be selected and determined by the Board.

 The Board will pay up to 87.4% of the Health Insurance premium.